Skip to main content

 3️⃣

-Compensation is loaded onto a prepaid card immediately after your donation.
+Appointment Rewards is loaded onto a prepaid card immediately after your donation.
 New donors receive bonus pay on their first visits.

 Plasma Donation in Other Oklahoma Cities